lue-bird/elm-keysset/README.md

               - 👎 requires more work
               - 👎 more prone to bugs in `toString` implementation not returning a unique `String` for all keys
               - 👎 slightly less performant when `toString` needs to do heavy work
-      - create the complete API from a given function
+      - build the complete API from a given function
           - examples
               - [`edkelly303/elm-any-type-collections`](https://dark.elm.dmy.fr/packages/edkelly303/elm-any-type-collections/latest/Any-Dict) with a `toComparable` function
+              - [`miniBill/elm-generic-dict`](https://github.com/miniBill/elm-generic-dict) with a `toComparable` function
           - using the constructed API is rather simple
           - 👎 dead code elimination and semantic versioning don't work
           - 👎 obscure API and interface type
           - 👍 functions aren't stored in the data structure
-          - using for example `insert` from the wrong API "instance" with a different function is still possible but unlikely to happen in practice
+          - using for example `insert` from the wrong API "instance" with a different function is still possible but less likely to happen in practice
       - just the function `key -> Maybe value` instead of a data structure
           - examples
               - [`jjant/elm-dict`](https://dark.elm.dmy.fr/packages/jjant/elm-dict/latest/AllDict)